 You'll have to pay back 1% of your family’s Child Benefit for every extra £200 you earn over £60,000 each year.

-For more information on High Income Child Benefit Tax Charge and to register for Self AssessmentOpens in a new window, go to GOV.UK.
+For more information on paying the High Income Child Benefit Tax ChargeOpens in a new window and to register for Self Assessment go to GOV.UK.

 If either you or your partner has an income of more than £80,000 a year before tax, you'll have to repay all your Child Benefit as Income Tax.